 Labs with LDTs must already adhere to regulations requiring reporting issues for users of the medical devices, which are summarized in 21 CFR 803 Subpart C. These duties largely include reporting adverse events, including the cause and effect.
 Under the FDA’s final rule on LDTs, however, labs must now also comply with Subpart E of 21 CFR 803, or the Manufacturer Reporting Requirements, meaning that labs must also take on the role of a “manufacturer.”

 This expanded scope and responsibility requires labs to report adverse events from the perspective of the entity creating the test, not only as users of the test.
 This includes submitting adverse event reports detailing any issues with the LDT that could impact patient safety, encompassing 5-day reports when necessary.
-These reports, although rare, relate to a problem that pose an immediate threat to health.
+These reports, although rare, relate to a problem that poses an immediate threat to health.
 Finally, labs must also submit follow-up reports after an initial adverse event report if more information becomes available.

 Beyond reporting the issue: Corrections and removals